FPVian/sky-viz/README.md

 >- `export SKYVIZ_ENV='prod'`
 >- `pulumi up`

-- Update DNS records for domain
+- Update DNS records and issue certificates for domain
 - Add webhooks to Docker Hub repositories
 - New deployments are automatic on container push to docker hub